Dojo Address: A6/8 Henry Rose Place,

-The Kyu Shin Do style of Aikido was introduced to New Zealand in 1980, by the late Ron Russell, 5th Dan.
-He was a student of the late Kenshiro Abbe who called his style of Judo, Kyu Shin Do, Ron in his typically pragmatic way co-opted the name and it has stayed with us ever since.
+The Kyu Shin Do style of Aikido was introduced to New Zealand in 1980, by the late Ron Russell 5th Dan.
+He was a student of the late Kenshiro Abbe who called his style of Judo, Kyu Shin Do, Ron, seeing the relationship between Abbe Sensei's judo and his aikido, choose to call his style of aikido Kyu Shin Do and we have subsequently adopted it.

 Our Aikido has a unique learning structure based on 16 forms (each representing a way of attack) with 9 basic techniques being taught within each form.
 This provides the foundation which leads the student into the wider study that is aikido There is a strong emphasis on the development of teaching skills of the instructors to make sure the classes are fun, enjoyable and safe.
 We place equal emphasis on Aikido hand techniques and Aiki weapons training.